 For those who may not know, Craig’s List is the Google of the online classified advertisement world.
 In just a few years, it has become such a powerful free tool that many newspapers around the world are losing serious revenue to its superior and cost-free service.
-I’ve never used it.
+I’ve never used it before now.
 I’m looking forward to discovering how well it works – or if it works at all.

 About two weeks ago I put up a sublet ad in the Manhattan “vacation rentals” section, adding the note in the headline that the apartment is actually in Jersey City.
 I stressed convenient access to lower and mid-lower Manhattan.
 I chose that section thinking it would be the most likely venue.